Jo Anne Leonard Petersen Chair in Gerontology and Family Studies

 Jo Anne "Jody" Leonard attended OSU in the 1940s, graduating in 1947 with a degree in home economics.
 The former Silverton High School graduate met her husband-to-be, Donald Petersen, at an OSU student dance, and the two were married in 1948.
 He went on to receive an engineering degree from the University of Washington and eventually became chairman of Ford Motor Company.

-In 1989 Petersen made a generous contribution to the OSU gerontology program and the then-new Mercedes A. Bates Family Studies Center in the College of Home Economics and Education (now the College of Public Health and Human Sciences).
+In 1989 Petersen made a generous contribution to the OSU gerontology program and the then-new Mercedes A. Bates Family Studies Center in the College of Home Economics and Education (now the College of Health).
 A wing of the Family Studies Center was named in her honor.

 Current Faculty Holder